Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

 The "11-lists" script file ==> displays the all the directories/files including hidden ones in the current working directory, the parent directory and the "boot" directory in long format
-The "12-file_type" script file ==> dispalys the type of the "iamafile" file which is in the "tmp" directory The "13-symbolic_link" script file ==> creates a symbolic link to "/bin/ls" named "__ls__"
+The "12-file_type" script file ==> dispalys the type of the "iamafile" file which is in the "tmp" directory The "13-symbolic_link" script file ==> creates a symbolic link to "/bin/ls" named "__ls__" The "14-copy_html" script file ==> copies all the html files from the current directory to the parent directory considering if the files are older or missing in the destination directory